-ASOS' animal derived materials approach is governed by the Be More Circular pillar of our Fashion with Integrity programme and our commitment to use 100% more sustainable or recycled materials.
+ASOS' animal derived materials approach is governed by the Be More Circular pillar of our Fashion with integrity programme and our commitment to use 100% more sustainable or recycled materials.
 Where possible, we are switching to and supporting the development of more ethical and sustainable materials.
-When selecting which natural or synthetic materials to use in products, we consider a range of criteria, including environmental, quality, social and animal welfare.
+When selecting which natural or synthetic materials to use we consider a range of criteria, including environmental, quality, social and animal welfare.

-We are committed to advancing animal welfare standards and improving transparency in the supply chains that we source animal derived materials from.
+We are committed to advancing animal welfare standards and improving transparency in the supply chains where we do source animal derived materials from.
 We are working together with industry experts, our supply network and other brands to achieve progress in these areas.

-ANIMAL DERIVED MATERIALS POLICY SCOPE
+POLICY SCOPE

-All ASOS OB suppliers and third party brands who manufacture and supply products to ASOS for sale on the ASOS platforms, and/or who sell ASOS products on their own platforms ("ASOS Platforms") and their supply networks, must comply with this Animal Derived Materials Policy ("Policy").
+All ASOS OB Brands Suppliers, Third Party Brands (including Outlet), Marketplace sellers and their supply networks must comply with the Animal Derived Materials Policy ("Policy").